NellowTCS/CYD-Home/ESP32-2432S022C/PROJECTS.md

    - Flash the firmware using `esptool.py` or a similar tool.
 2. **Configure openHASP**:
    - Connect the board to your Wi-Fi network via the openHASP web interface.
-   - Design a dashboard layout with buttons and labels using openHASP's configuration files.
+   - Design a dashboard layout with buttons and labels using openHASP’s configuration files.
 3. **Set Up MQTT**:
    - Configure openHASP to connect to your MQTT broker.
    - Map touch buttons to MQTT topics (e.g., `home/light1` to toggle a light).
 4. **Test the Dashboard**:
-   - Touch the buttons on the screen to control devices.
+   - Use the **built-in touch screen** to interact with the dashboard.
    - Verify the MQTT messages are sent and received correctly.

 ### Expansion Ideas